zlatanvasovic/hackwork/README.md

 <?php
 require_once 'core/hackwork.php';
 $slug = 'Page';
-layout('layout-name', 'data-file', 'slug');
+layout('layout-name', 'data-file', 'page-title');
 ```

-By the way, you don't need to specify slug if don't want it.
+By the way, you don't need to specify page title.

 ### Making new layout

 To make new layout, add new folder within `layouts/`.

-There are two paths of layout:
+There are two paths of layout.

 * `header.php` — start of page, mostly `<head>` content
 * `footer.php` — end of page